AgroosTeam/Telegram-Bot/README.md

 # Telegram-Bot
-This is a repositiry for a Telegram bot for Park.inc project.
+This is a repository for a Telegram bot for Park.inc project.